 The Trust’s sole mission is working in partnership with the National Park Service as an official philanthropic partner to protect, restore, and promote the C&O Canal National Historical Park, and to assist the NPS in ensuring that the park’s natural, cultural, historic, and recreational qualities are enjoyed by current and future generations.
 As part of that mission, the Trust supports the NPS as they coordinate with DC Water.

 While the Potomac River itself is outside the jurisdiction of the NPS, and therefore outside the direct scope of the Trust’s mission, we recognize that many park visitors enter the park in order to access the river and care deeply about water safety during this process.
-We are certainly not the only ones.
 Multiple agencies are currently engaged in a coordinated monitoring plan to track the situation at the collapse site and other locations in Maryland and Washington, D.C., including the United States Environmental Protection Agency (EPA), the Maryland Department of the Environment (MDE), the Maryland Department of Health (MDH), the Virginia Department of Environmental Quality (VDEQ), the Virginia Department of Health (VDH), and the DC Department of Energy and Environment (DOEE).
 These agencies are ensuring accountability during the repair process and through remediation efforts.

 If you have additional questions or need information you may contact DC Water’s Customer Care team at (202) 354-3600 (Monday-Friday, 8 a.m. to 5 p.m.) or the 24-Hour Command Center at 202-612-3400.